-If you’re planning a multi-day hiking trip or remote camping expedition, water is a huge concern.
-Water takes up a ton of space and is heavy to carry around so most people cannot possibly bring all the H2O they need for a long trip.
+It doesn’t matter if you are doing a multi-day backpacking trip, a long day hike or a remote camping expedition, water is a huge concern.
+This liquid nourishment takes up a ton of space in your pack and is heavy to carry around.
+Most people cannot possibly bring all the liquid they need for a long trip.
 Thankfully, there are backcountry water filtration and purification systems designed to take river or lake water and make it safe to drink.
 All filtration systems remove bacteria and protozoans that’ll make you sick.
 Some systems will even remove viruses, pesticides and other nastiness from the water.
 We’ve tested a wide variety of these filtration systems and chose the best of the best for your backpacking and camping needs.
 If you need to purify your home water, we cover home filters are over here.

 MSR Trail Base 2L